 The best emergency radio

 Two of our experts cited this emergency radio as an essential part of any blackout kit.
-Coby Coonradt and Cameron Hardy, hosts of The Casual Preppers podcast, says that this emergency radio is “powered by battery, solar, or hand crank, and it will surely be ready to use at any unexpected moment.”
+Coby Coonradt and Cameron Hardy, hosts of The Casual Preppers podcast, explain that because the radio is “powered by battery, solar, or hand crank, it can be ready to use at any unexpected moment.”

 The best fire extinguisher